-SLL&CS produces the very best scholars in the fields of language teaching, linguistics, literature and culture studies, as well as internationally acclaimed translators and interpreters.
-If you are planning to take up learning any foreign languages in India, JNU is the best university in the country.
+SLL&CS produces the very best scholars in the fields of language teaching, linguistics, literature, and culture studies, as well as internationally acclaimed translators and interpreters.
+If you are planning to take up learning any foreign languages in India, JNU is the best university.

-Training in any one of the languages being offered by the School enables one, at the end of the training, to become a translator, interpreter, a teacher, employe in a corporate world or an intercultural consultant.
-In an era of globalisation, a person trained in a foreign language is always in demand thanks to a wide array of Career Options in Foreign Language.
+Training in any one of the languages being offered by the School enables one, at the end of the training, to become a translator, interpreter, a teacher, employer in a corporate world or an intercultural consultant.
+In an era of globalization, a person trained in a foreign language is always in demand thanks to a wide array of a career in languages and well-paid language jobs.

-The different units of the School offer a variety of programmes in different languages.
-There are Certificate, Diploma, and Advanced Diploma of Proficiency programmes, BA (Hons.), MA and MPhil/PhD programmes in various foreign languages like Arabic, Mandarin Chinese, French, German, Japanese, Korean, Persian, Russian, Spanish, Portuguese, Italian, Pashto, Bahasa, Mongolian, etc. Out of total twelve centres, SLL&CS has nine centres for different foreign languages.
+The different units of the School offer a variety of programs in different languages.
+There are Certificate, Diploma, and Advanced Diploma of Proficiency programs, BA, MA, and MPhil & Ph.D. in Arabic, Chinese, Japanese, Korean, Italian, Portuguese, Russian, Persian, French, German, Spanish, as well as in less commonly taught languages like Pashto, Bahasa, Mongolian, etc. Out of a total of twelve centres, SLL&CS has nine centres for different foreign language courses in JNU.

 Foreign Language Courses offered by JNU